codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What is the name of Layer 7 of the OSI model?
- 1. PC-9801
+ 1. Application
- 2. Xmillennium
+ 2. Present
- 3. MSX
+ 3. Network
- 4. FM-7
+ 4. Session

 <details>
   <summary>Answer</summary>
-  FM-7
+  Application
 </details>